 But my life in Australia is still vivid in my memory, and I am confident that writing a post about it will make it remain even more vividly.

-We were joined in the flight by my good friend (deceased) Jean Morley and her boys, Tom and Troy.
+My children and I were joined in the flight by my good friend (deceased) Jean Morley and her boys, Tom and Troy.
 The long layover in Honolulu was pleasant, and we spent it entertaining our children with sightseeing and shopping.

-We arrived in Canberra, exhausted, travel worn and jetlagged, to find that my husband, Bob, already had a long list of friends and a busy social life.
+The 7 of us arrived in Canberra, exhausted, travel worn and jetlagged, to find that my husband, Bob, already had a long list of friends and a busy social life.
 Why was I surprised?

 That night, (the night of our arrival) Bob had a dinner planned at the hotel where he had been staying.
 He had hired the chef from the hotel, Axel Nielsen, to be the office manager at the project.
 Axel and his wife Jo, became very good friends.
 I am now friends on Facebook with their son, Mark Nielsen, and we chat quite often.

 I sort of “collapsed” during the dinner party and had to be taken go my room, due to exhaustion.

 After the first week in Canberra, I was settled enough to plan a dinner party for our new friends, and our old friends, the Morley’s.

 Our conversation during dinner turned to plans for attending the coming rodeo.
 I made the statement that “I was going to the rodeo to ROOT for the cowboys.”
 There were giggles and raised eyebrows all around the table, and I was informed that “root” was absolutely the worst word that could be uttered in Australia.
 It was compared to the “f” word in the US.
 I was quite horrified and my husband was not amused.
 My first lesson in Aussie language.

 By this time we were settled in Canberra and my children were settled in schools.